 - 1. The correct areas must be used in the sample plan.
-These areas must align with the areas stated in the post harvest certification document where applicable, - 2.
+These areas must align with the areas stated in the post harvest certification document <text deleted>, - 2.
 Prior to completing any field work, updated maps (with maps and tables attached for standing timber as described in the Waste and Residue Post Harvest Certification) must be given to the waste surveyor, and - 3.
-The correct areas must be documented and uploaded into the Waste System by a forest professional.
+The correct areas must be entered in EForWasteBC, compiled in HRC, and uploaded into the Waste System by a forest professional.